How to Rebrand Yourself (and Your Career) in 2023

 We believe LinkedIn and Instagram are the most powerful platforms for building a personal brand—LinkedIn is the place to be as a content creator (check out the SimplyBe.
 Podcast episode with Zander Van Gogh to go deep on this one) and Instagram is crucial for solopreneurs, creatives, and the like to create community and clients.

-We help you optimize your new key elements (your message and your visuals) on those platforms to really showcase your story and bring your personal brand to life.
+Once you optimize your new key elements (your message and your visuals) on those platforms, you really showcase your story and bring your personal brand to life.